Ann R. Chaintreuil: Professional life

 Chaintreuil was a founding partner of Chaintreuil Jensen Stark Architects, a New York-based architecture firm with locations in Rochester and Buffalo and Boca Raton, Florida.
 She was National Council of Architectural Registration Boards' first female president in 1997.
-Chaintreuil served as chair of the Architect Registration Examination Research and Development Subcommittee, which led the development of the first computer-based Architect Registration Examination.
+Chaintreuil served as chair of the Architect Registration Examination Research and Development Subcommittee, which led the development of the first computer-based.
+Prior to the Research and Development Subcommittee, Chaintreuil served for 4 years on the NCARB committees preparing the nationally administered Architect Registration Examination.
+Architect Registration Examination.
 In 1994, she was elevated to the College of Fellows of the American Institute of Architects (FAIA).

 Personal life

 Ann Ross Chaintreuil married Renier Frederick Chaintreuil January 24, 1970.
 They have three children, Renier John Chaintreuil born 1980, Alexander Ross Chaintreuil born 1984, and Taylor Ann Chaintreuil born 1991.